There are vacant lots scattered throughout downtown Phoenix, so the one on the corner of McKinley and North Second streets doesn’t stand out.

 That might be legal.
 But that doesn’t make it fair.

-A week after meeting with the Engelhorns, I headed downtown for the groundbreaking of a new Fry’s grocery store being built with the help of $18.3 million in tax breaks, on what has long been a vacant lot across the street from the arena where the Suns and Mercury play basketball.
+a new Fry’s grocery store being built with the help of $18.3 million in tax breaks, on what has long been a vacant lot across the street from the arena where the Suns and Mercury play basketball.

 A red carpet had been rolled out over the dirt, and men in button-down shirts and expensive shoes were milling around and sampling artisanal doughnuts.
 Thin, blond PR ladies darted through the crowd and made sure that everyone got a gift bag from Fry’s, which contained coconut water, low-sodium popcorn, and gluten-free animal crackers.